thehui87/Learning-Godot/custom_modules.md

 env.add_source_files(env.modules_sources,"*.cpp") # just add all cpp files to the build
 ```

-And finally, the configuration file for the module, this is a simply python script that must be named 'config.py'
+And finally, the configuration file for the module, this is a simple python script that must be named 'config.py'

 ```python
 # config.py